INTEGRATING COVER CROPS AND SHEEP GRAZING IN ALMOND ORCHARDS

 Treatments

-All almond orchard acreage we include in our study will be planted with cover crops.
-Within these orchard systems we will establish a grazed and ungrazed treatment.
-The ungrazed treatment will be about one-quarter the size of the grazed treatment.
-Ungrazed treatment areas will be mowed.
+All almond orchard acreage we include in our study was planted with cover crops.
+Within these orchard systems we established a grazed and ungrazed treatment.
+The ungrazed treatment was about one-quarter the size of the grazed treatment.
+Ungrazed treatment areas were mowed.

 Randomization of sample locations within each orchard